 The brief forms a basis on which WWL engages designers or developers.
 The design comes back to the Council for discussion and sign-off, again with public involvement, before being implemented.

 It is anticipated under the Waterfront Framework that design briefs, once completed and signed off, would be incorporated into the District Plan.
-The recently proposed amendment to the District Plan (Variation 11) is an example of this objective, and the commissioner decision is expected by the end of September.
+The recently proposed amendment to the District Plan (Variation 11) is an example of this objective; the independent commissioners approved the amendment and Council ratified their decision in November 2009 however Variation 11 has subsequently been appealed.